jescalan/dotfiles/README.md

 - Make sure you have [hub](https://github.com/github/hub) installed, via `brew install hub`
 - If you already have your own config files, you can back them up with `make backup`.
 This will rename them and put `.bak` at the end
 - Run `make install`
+- If you are entirely satisfied with all the new settings and want to permanently remove your old settings, you can run `make remove_backup`

 ### Updating